AniMic26/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
-My Friend Solomon was a very big help.
+My Friends Solomon and Ayodeji helped a lot.